mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 to bear.
 The extermination of carnivores on a whole world was a lengthy undertaking, undertaken on a cordon-and-sweep basis.
-More efficient methods were available but the K’kree were unwilling to damage the natural environment; habitat destruction or tailored plagues were used only as a last resort.
+More efficient methods were available but the K'kree were unwilling to damage the natural environment; habitat destruction or tailored plagues were used only as a last resort.

-The K’kree encountered a few sentient species but none that could resist an assault by their armed forces.
-Those willing to accept K’kree rule were permitted to live, albeit under strict supervision.
+The K'kree encountered a few sentient species but none that could resist an assault by their armed forces.
+Those willing to accept K'kree rule were permitted to live, albeit under strict supervision.
 Those that tried to fight were exterminated.

 Contact with the Hivers
-The K’kree contacted their first major interstellar power in -2045, although they did not at the time realise what was happening.
-The first worlds of the Hive Federation they attacked were assumed to be just like any other G’naak-infested planet, although it soon became apparent that they were linked by starships and possessed advanced technology.
-This in no way deterred the K’kree – indeed, it may have spurred them to greater efforts – and they launched a campaign of destruction and conquest against the Hive Federation.
+The K'kree contacted their first major interstellar power in -2045, although they did not at the time realise what was happening.
+The first worlds of the Hive Federation they attacked were assumed to be just like any other G'naak-infested planet, although it soon became apparent that they were linked by starships and possessed advanced technology.
+This in no way deterred the K'kree – indeed, it may have spurred them to greater efforts – and they launched a campaign of destruction and conquest against the Hive Federation.

 The war formally began in -2029.
-At that time the Hiver fleet was little more than a security force and unprepared for the onslaught of the K’kree.
+At that time the Hiver fleet was little more than a security force and unprepared for the onslaught of the K'kree.
 Losing many battles, the Hivers were pushed back deep into their territory and might have faced total defeat.